hu9okwan/Testu-Flashcard-App/README.md

 - Heroku

 ## Disclaimer
 In utilizing an SQLite database, your account will be publicly available and unsecure.
-Please use a secondary password in registering your account.
+Please use a secondary password when registering your account.
 Additionally, Heroku uses ephemeral storage and will periodically wipe the data on the database.